Sunrise Ranch is home to many people, and serves many functions. Sunrise Ranch is:

 Our wonderful guest rooms create a loving and restful surround for our guests.
 All of our rooms were remodeled in the spring of 2016 and are uniquely decorated by our staff to give you a sense of being in a family home, not a chain hotel.
 Each room is given individual attention and the spaces are blessed by our Homekeeping staff before your arrival.
 We take housekeeping to a higher level here at Sunrise—a level of care, comfort and relaxing peace that lets you know you are home.

 Most of our guest spaces offer European-style shared baths; we also offer some full apartments with kitchen and private bath amenities.
 Choose from single, double, triple or dorm rooms, or opt for an apartment.
-We also have limited camping space available near our Accommodations Building.

 The Sanctuary is a place of meditation and Attunement.
 This is where individual Attunement sessions are held, and it is the place where the Saturday evening meditation calls occur.
 There is a library of Emissary literature available, and we invite visitors to spend time here in quiet meditation.
+To learn more about Attunement, visit our Attunement website.

 Uranda and the first pioneers of Sunrise Ranch built The Little Chapel in the early 1950s.